PapaSimons/Randy/README.md

 ```

 RPI specific instructions will be coming soon!
-Meanwhile you can check out this cool wiki page on getting your DAC to work [https://github.com/guussie/PiDS/wiki/09.-How-to-make-various-DACs-work] (https://github.com/guussie/PiDS/wiki/09.-How-to-make-various-DACs-work)
+Meanwhile you can check out [this cool wiki page](https://github.com/guussie/PiDS/wiki/09.-How-to-make-various-DACs-work) on getting your DAC to work.